AxonFramework/.github/profile/README.md

 ## How Can I Get Started with Axon Server?

-If you're getting started with the Axon Server, then we recommend that you go to the [AxonIQ Documentation Portal](https://docs.axoniq.io/home/), which provides links to our tutorials, guides, and reference documentation.
+If you're getting started with the Axon Server, then we recommend that you go to the [Axoniq Documentation Portal](https://docs.axoniq.io/home/), which provides links to our tutorials, guides, and reference documentation.

 Furthermore, below are several other helpful resources:
 * ⬇️ [Download the latest release](https://www.axoniq.io/download) of Axon Server.
 It's free and easy to install and customize
 * 📖 [Read the lateast release notes](https://docs.axoniq.io/axon-server-reference/v2024.1/release-notes/) to see the latest features
 * 📖 [Read the tutorial](https://docs.axoniq.io/bikerental-demo/main/) on building a Bike Rental application from scratch
-* 📺 [Watch our in-depth video training courses](https://academy.axoniq.io/) in the AxonIQ Academy
+* 📺 [Watch our in-depth video training courses](https://academy.axoniq.io/) in the Axoniq Academy
 * 🙋 [Ask questions](https://discuss.axoniq.io/) in our help forum, Discuss